 The NHLBI established the Biomedical Research Training Program for Individuals from Underrepresented Groups (BRTPUG) to offer opportunities for underrepresented post-baccalaureate individuals to receive training in basic, translational, and clinical research.
-The purpose of the program is to enhance career opportunities in biomedical sciences, including clinical and laboratory medicine, epidemiology, and biostatistics as applied to the etiology and treatment of heart, blood vessel, lung, and blood diseases.
+The purpose of the program is to enhance career opportunities in biomedical sciences, including clinical and laboratory medicine, systematic evidence review, implementation research, epidemiology, and biostatistics as applied to the prevention, etiology, and treatment of heart, blood vessel, lung, and blood diseases and sleep disorders.

-BRTPUG offers each participant the opportunity to work closely with leading research scientists in the Division of Intramural Research and extramural scientists in the Division of Cardiovascular Sciences -Prevention and Population Sciences Program.
-The program provides participants with hands-on training in a research environment, which will prepare them to continue their studies and advance their careers in clinical and basic research.
+BRTPUG offers each participant the opportunity to work closely with leading research scientists in the Division of Intramural Research and extramural scientists in the Division of Cardiovascular Sciences -Prevention and Population Sciences Program and the Center for Translation Research and Implementation Science.
+The program provides participants with hands-on training in a research environment, which will prepare them to continue their studies and advance their careers in clinical, basic, and translation research.

 The trainee's research internship is a one-time appointment of 1-2 year's beginning the summer of selection.
 Each trainee is assigned to a mentor who is responsible for designing a carefully planned training program.

 Underrepresented post-baccalaureate individuals planning to pursue advanced degrees in the biomedical sciences, who are planning to apply to graduate or professional (medical/dental/veterinary, pharmacy) school.

 Research training in the NHLBI intramural or extramural program